equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 1. Previous challenge (A01/A03) we noticed admin's e-mail : admin@juice-sh.op
 2. Search in main.js for anything login e.g. "/login"
 3. Notice in your browser tool - /rest/user/login
+4. Login a user you create and notice the payload and api
-4. Now you need a password list and something to bruteforce the password.
+5. Now you need a password list and something to bruteforce the password.
-5. e.g. Try many attempts  on -  /rest/user/login - with the payload {'email':'admin@juice-sh.op', 'password':'mytestpassword'}
+6. e.g. Try many attempts  on -  /rest/user/login - with the payload {'email':'admin@juice-sh.op', 'password':'mytestpassword'}
-6. Passwords files are all over the internet - e.g.  https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/best1050.txt
+7. Passwords files are all over the internet - e.g.  https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/best1050.txt

 </code>